computational-psychology/stimupy/manuscript/paper.md

 - Pyllusion [@makowski2021],
 - OCTA [@OCTA].

 Psychtoolbox and Psychopy both provide functions to generate a number of visual stimuli.
 However, stimulus generation is integrated into their main purpose which is to run psychophysical experiments.
-The design focus of both Psychtoolbox and Psychopy has therefore been to support the user to interface between computer hardware and Matlab and Python, respectively, to enable temporal precision and high dynamic range stimulus delivery.
+The design focus of both Psychtoolbox and Psychopy has therefore been to support the user to interface between computer hardware and MATLAB and Python, respectively, to enable temporal precision and high dynamic range stimulus delivery.

 The design focus of `stimupy` is on stimulus creation.